OBJECTIVES AND TARGETED SKILLS

-The training is facilitated by Eilidh KENNEDY, Director of IARAN and Michel MAIETTA, Founder of IARAN with the support of Francois BOURSE, Director of Studies at Futuribles International; Marie-Agnès TUR, Advisor to the Secretary General on Social Impact and Future of International Action at French Red Cross; Mariana MEREBO LOBO, Head of Humanitarian Partnerships at Oxfam International and Arthur MAGNES, Junior Researcher at Futuribles International.
+The training is facilitated by Eilidh KENNEDY, Director of IARAN and Michel MAIETTA, Founder of IARAN with the support of Marie-Agnès TUR, Advisor to the Secretary General on Social Impact and Future of International Action at French Red Cross; Mariana MERELO LOBO, International Humanitarian, Development Practitioner and Partnership Broker and Arthur MAGNES, Junior Researcher at Futuribles International.

-A file will be given to participants including a copy of the main resources used as well as a bibliography.
+A file will be given to participants including a copy of the main resources used.
 This file will be sent before the training and can be completed during the training.

 The number of participants will be limited to 20 attendees in order to allow for sufficient discussion and interaction.

-Virtual sessions will be facilitated via Teams, Miro and Sli.do and some sessions will be recorded.
+Virtual sessions will be facilitated via Zoom, Miro and Sli.do and some sessions will be recorded.